 Actually, it is difficult or nearly impossible to predict the future, but additional 70 million music streaming subscribers are definitely achievable in the next years!
 Additionally, physical music sales and other income from music won’t be killed by music streaming.

-Therefore, a new “Golden Age” is definitely a possible future for the recorded music industry, in my opinion!
+Therefore, a new, at least, “Silver Age” is definitely a possible future for the recorded music industry.

 What do you think?